List of Christian denominations by number of members: African initiated churches – 45–60 million

-Chinese Patriotic Christian Churches - 25 million
+Chinese Patriotic Christian Churches – 38 million

 New Apostolic Church – 10 million

 The New Apostolic Church has around 10 million members.

-Local churches – 1 to 10 million
+Local churches – 1–10 million

 Messianic Judaism – 0.3 million

 Messianic Judaism has a membership of 0.3 million people.

 Eastern Protestant Christianity – 22 million

 Eastern Protestant Christianity (or Eastern Reformed Christianity) encompasses a range of heterogeneous Protestant Christian denominations that developed outside of the Occident, from the latter half of the nineteenth century and yet keeps elements of Eastern Christianity, to varying degrees.
-Most of these denominations came into being when existing Protestant Churches adopted reformational variants of Orthodox Christian liturgy and worship; while others are the result of reformations of Orthodox Christian beliefs and practices, inspired by the teachings of Western Protestant missionaries.
+Most of these denominations came into being when existing Protestant Churches adopted reformational variants of Eastern Orthodox liturgy and worship; while others are the result of reformations of Eastern Orthodox beliefs and practices, inspired by the teachings of Western Protestant missionaries.
 Some Protestant Eastern Churches are in communion with similar Western Protestant Churches.
 However, Protestant Eastern Christianity within itself, does not constitute a single communion.
 This is due to the diverse polities, practices, liturgies and orientations of the denominations which fall under this category.